Neurothekeoma: Difference from nerve sheath myxoma

-A rare neuro-ectodermal tumor known as a benign nerve sheath myxoma (NSM) was originally identified in 1969.
-In contrast, a cellular variation known as Neurothekeoma (NT) was characterized in 1980 by Gallager and Helwig.
-Later on, it was common to use both Neurothekeoma (NT) and nerve sheath myxoma (NSM) interchangeably.In 2011, Sheth et al. used microarray analysis to distinguish between Neurothekeoma and Nerve Sheath Myxoma based on the genetic expression of the cells.
-NSM is more frequent among young people without gender preference.
+A rare neuro-ectodermal tumor known as a benign nerve sheath myxoma was originally identified in 1969.
+In contrast, a cellular variation known as neurothekeoma was characterized in 1980 by Gallager and Helwig.
+Later on, it was common to use both neurothekeoma and nerve sheath myxoma interchangeably.
+In 2011, Sheth et al. used microarray analysis to distinguish between neurothekeoma and nerve sheath myxoma based on the genetic expression of the cells.
+Nerve sheath myxoma is more frequent among young people without gender preference.
 Between 30 and 40 years of age is when the incidence peaks.
 The head and neck are rarely affected by the tumor, which is more usually seen in the upper limb.
-Young women are twice as likely as males to get NT, and it usually affects the head and neck rather than the hands.
-While NT can afflict females from infancy to old age with a peak incidence in the twenties, NSM has a peak incidence in the fourth decade.
+Young women are twice as likely as males to get neurothekeoma, and it usually affects the head and neck rather than the hands.
+While neurothekeoma can afflict females from infancy to old age with a peak incidence in the twenties, nerve sheath myxoma has a peak incidence in the fourth decade.